 Meet Bram Duffee

-Bram Duffee is a seasoned paramedic with a career spanning over 25 years.
+Bram Duffee is a full-time paramedic from Houston, Texas with a career spanning over 25 years.
 His journey into the world of lifesaving began at the young age of 14, when he saved an adult in respiratory arrest by performing rescue breathing and summoning an ambulance in rural Kentucky.
-His early experiences sparked an enduring passion for first aid, leading him to teach the subject as a camp staff member.
-At 19, Bram became one of the youngest paramedics in the country, serving in various challenging environments ranging from critical care helicopters to both rural and urban 911 units.
+At 19, Bram became one of the youngest paramedics in the country, serving in various challenging environments as a manager and field provider ranging from critical care helicopters to both rural and urban 911 units.

 Bram's academic pursuits have further enriched his understanding of the field.
 He has a Ph.D. in Human Development, MA in Human and Organizational Systems, and MS in Speech Communication.
 His first master’s thesis delved into the conflict between paramedics and emotionally charged bystanders, exploring the incongruences in their perceptions.
 His second master’s degree allowed him to apply his expertise to consulting in community development and emergency medical services.
 His doctoral dissertation investigated paramedic decision-making during moments of extreme stress.

 Bram has written two books on communication and co-authored a groundbreaking work on the use of hypnosis in emergency medicine.
 His latest book, "Hypnotic Communication in Emergency Medical Settings: For Life-Saving and Therapeutic Outcomes," quickly climbed to Amazon's number one new release in the Emergency Medicine category.